-Knowing that we got comfy and cozy in our elastic-waist pants over the pandemic, 2022 offices will reflect a home office-like atmosphere.
+Knowing that we got comfy and cosy in our elastic-waist pants over the pandemic, 2022 offices will reflect a home office-like atmosphere.
 Other office design ideas include plush carpeting, cushy couches, warm lighting, and even curtains!

 #3 Office Designs with Health Considerations

-Recognizing that COVID has become endemic, designers are incorporating health considerations for the interior space in new offices.
+Recognising that COVID has become endemic, designers are incorporating health considerations for the interior space in new offices.
 What will those ideas look like?
 Expect to see office layout changes, such as more space between desks, surfaces that are easy to clean, and elevators installed with ultraviolet lighting that disinfects automatically.
 Buildings are also upgrading their HVAC systems to improve indoor air quality.

 #4 Flexible Workspace and Flexible Furniture

-Hot desking and activity based working have taken center stage as an office design trend.
+Hot desking and activity-based working have taken centre stage as an office design trend.
 Simply put: hot desking is the term for non-dedicated, shared workspaces; employees have a different desk or space each time they visit the office.
 Of course, then, look to flexible furniture and hot desking equipment such as rolling whiteboards, file cabinets that double as a stool, height-adjustable desks, and mobile storage units to create “on the fly” workplaces.
 Google, for example, is experimenting with Team Pods to embrace this philosophy3.

 Flexible workspace also means that a room can easily be converted from one purpose to another.
 A conference room might quickly turn into an after-hours lounge area or an innovation zone.

 #5 A Green Office Offering Plants & Sustainable Materials